glumia/openload_dl/README.md

     pip3 install requests

+## Setting Chrome instead of Firefox ##
+By default the script works with Firefox.
+If you want to use Chrome: open the source code with a text editor, comment lines 23,24 and 29 putting a '#' at the beginning and remove the '#' on lines 25,26,30.

 # Description
 **openload-dl** is a script written in Python to automate the download of videos from openload.co with a simple command-line interface